eventnetusa/eventnet/src/_work/lacroix.md

 A true guerilla marketing success story, LaCroix’s cult following can be largely attributed to their decision to market experientially over traditionally (they have never run a traditional print or TV advertisement).

-EventNetUSA has helped execute their efforts through turnkey, in-field programs that continue to evolve with the brand.&nbsp;
+EventNetUSA has helped execute their efforts through turnkey, in-field programs that continue to evolve with the brand.

 A LOOK AT THE FALL 2016 SAMPLING PROGRAM

 * Executed 2 week sampling program taking place simultaneously in Austin, Chicago, Ft.
 Lauderdale, Los Angeles, Seattle and San Francisco
 * Contracted and trained 6 teams of brand ambassadors, including tour managers in selected markets
-* Developed strategic routing calendar targeting “mom’s and families” demographic to maximize sampling program effectiveness&nbsp;
+* Developed strategic routing calendar targeting “mom’s and families” demographic to maximize sampling program effectiveness